-It is our Aim p3
+1. It is our Aim p3

-The Golden Rule рЗ
+2. The Golden Rule p3

-The role of Teachers, Staff and School Leadership p4
+3. The role of Teachers, Staff and School Leadership p4

-General Guidelines p4
+4. General Guidelines p4

-Behaviour and the role of the pupils .p5
+5. Behaviour and the role of the pupils

-Guidance for Classroom Behaviour .p5
+6. Guidance for Classroom Behaviour .p5

-Responding to misbehaviour p7
+7. Responding to misbehaviour p8

-Consequences/Sanctions
+8. Consequences/Sanctions p10

-Serious Incidents p10
+9. Serious Incidents p10

-Pupils with Special Educational Needs or Disabilities (SEND) p11
+Pupils with Special Educational Needs or Disabilities, Attachment needs (SEND) •

 Searching & Confiscation

-Monitoring p14
+12. Monitoring p16

-endix Contents:
+Арр endix Contents:

-Golden Rule p16
+1. Golden Rule p18

-COVID 19 Behaviour Policy Addendum for Pupils Attending School p17

-Searching Protocol .p25
+2. Searching Protocol .p19

-Guideline for behaviour in different areas of the school p30
+3. Guideline for behaviour in different areas of the school p24

-Guidelines for moving around school p35
+4. Guidelines for moving around school p29

-• The Golden Rule The role of Teachers, Staff and School Leadership General Guidelines Behaviour and the role of the pupils Guidance for Classroom Behaviour Responding to misbehaviour Consequences/Sanctions Serious Incidents Pupils with Special Educational Needs or Disabilities (SEND) Searching & Confiscation Monitoring endix Contents: Golden Rule COVID 19 Behaviour Policy Addendum for Pupils Attending School Searching Protocol Guideline for behaviour in different areas of the school
+5. Beacon House response card .p30

+6. How do we respond to children's behaviour .p31

+7. Every interaction is an intervention .p32